Speech Language Pathology - Main Campus

-Speech-Language Pathologists at The UVM Medical Center offer the latest diagnostic tests and procedures.
-We help patients regain and improve speech and communication skills, so they can function as independently as possible.
-In cases where it may not be possible for patients to perform certain skills, we focus on patient and family education and work to compensate for the loss of ability or function.
+Speech-Language Pathologists at The UVM Medical Center offer the latest diagnostic tests, procedures and treatment.
+We help patients address difficulties related to speech, swallowing and communication skills, so they can function as independently as possible.
+In cases where it may not be possible for patients to perform certain skills, we focus on patient and family education and helping patients to develop compensatory strategies for the loss of ability or function.

 Find a Speech-Language Pathologist at The UVM Medical Center or call (802) 847-3970.

 Speak OUT!® Program

 People who complete the SpeakOUT!® program for Parkinson's disease are offered a weekly (free-of-charge) maintenance support group called the LOUD Crowd® run by University of Vermont Medical Center Speech-Language Pathologists.
 The Loud Crowd group is generously supported by the Parkinson’s Voice Project (https://www.parkinsonvoiceproject.org/).